zencodess/digiplatform/README.md

 ### Ordering
 Maintains connections between Services and Customers

+## Entity Relationship Diagram
 ![Digital platform's service manager app - Entities and Relations](entity_relation_diagram.png)

-Designed custom UserAdmin classe in admin.py and UserCreation and UserChange forms in forms.py and registered models with admin to deploy smoothly and added few tests Enabled http://localhost:8000/servicemanager on local machine which can be improved and extended later.
+Designed custom UserAdmin classe in admin.py and UserCreation and UserChange forms in forms.py and registered models with admin to deploy smoothly and added few tests Enabled servicemanager/ URL on local machine which can be improved and extended later.

 ## Steps to run from any computer